 The U.S. Bureau of Labor Statistics (BLS) places security project managers within the larger category of 'all other managers' when reporting job outlook statistics.
-Employment for that larger group is expected to increase at a rate of 4% from 2014 until 2024.
-Security managers earned $63,080 in median annual wages as of October 2016, according to PayScale.com.
+Employment for that larger group is expected to increase as fast as the average from 208 until 2028.
+Security managers earned salaries ranging from $41,000 to $119,000 as of September 2019, according to PayScale.com.

 Security project managers must possess certain traits, such as flexibility, assertiveness, approachability and foresight.
 Being able to handle stressful situations, to delegate tasks and to bring together the ideas of team members are also crucial.
 Skills required for this position include communication, leadership and organization.
 Math and computer skills are essential for many of the tasks required of a security project manager.

 To develop these necessary skills, a security project manager should at least obtain a bachelor's degree in a related discipline, such as business management, computer technology, mathematics or engineering.
 Often, a security project manager benefits from additional courses in engineering or computer science.

 Master's degree programs in project management can give additional understanding of the structure of projects to enhance the security manager's ability to coordinate the various facets of security project completion.
 These programs include courses in statistics, cost analysis, decision science, ethics, team building, system planning and risk management.

 Professional organizations, such as the Security Industry Association (SIA), offer certifications that enhance skills and professional marketability.
 For instance, the SIA conducts a Certified Security Project Manager certification program (www.siaonline.org).
 This program consists of coursework in the fundamentals of project management, the essentials of Internet Protocol (IP) design and usage, the basics of closed-circuit television (CCTV) and access control systems and general financial concepts.